-The weblog of Amrinder Sandhu: a web and interaction designer from India;
+The weblog of Amrinder Sandhu: a UX/UI designer from Burlington, Canada;

 who runs a small design studio.

 I am fan of following rules (and breaking them whenever required) and adopting time tested processes (following Lean UX lately).
 This is third time I’ve come across this invaluable talk on Understanding the Job.
 Checkout it out if you haven’t.